Malcolm Starkey

 Biography

-Dr Malcolm Starkey is the Laboratory Head and Senior Research Fellow, Urinary Tract Immunology & Microbiology Research Group in the Department of Immunology at the Central Clinical School at Monash University.
-He is also the Founding Director of the Bladder and Kidney Health Discovery Program that unites the departments of Immunology, Renal Medicine, Infectious Diseases, Sexual Health, Urology and Diabetes within Monash’s Central Clinical School, Alfred Health, and Monash Health.
-This discovery program provides a multidisciplinary platform to address the challenge of urinary tract infection and other debilitating urinary tract conditions.
+Dr Malcolm Starkey is the leader of the Urinary Tract Immunology & Microbiology Research Group in the Department of Immunology at the School of Translational Medicine at Monash University.
+He is also the Founding Director of the Bladder and Kidney Health Discovery Program.
+This discovery program provides a multidisciplinary platform to address the unmet need for new treatments and diagnostics for many debilitating urinary tract conditions.
+Dr Starkey is a member of the Urinary Tract Infection Global Alliance and Monash Women's Health Alliance.
+He is also the lead scientific adviser to Chronic UTI Australia and a key opinion leader to Travere Therapeutics

-Dr Starkey's group studies the immune system in the urinary tract, focusing on urinary tract infection and stone formation.
-The primary interest of his research group is how microbial challenges predispose to chronic diseases with a specific focus on mucosal cytokines and type 2 immunity, including group 2 innate lymphoid cells.
+Dr Starkey's team studies urinary tract infections and rare genetic causes of kidney stone formation.
+His team is interested in how microbial challenges predispose to chronic diseases with a specific emphasis on mucosal and type 2 immunity.

 Dr Starkey completed his PhD in Immunology and Microbiology at The University of Newcastle, Australia.
 He then undertook post-doctoral training at the National Heart and Lung Institute, Imperial College, London, before returning to Australia as a National Health Medical Research Council (2014-17) and Australian Research Council (2018-20) fellow investigating type 2 immunity in respiratory diseases.